scipion-em/docs/docs/user/tutorials/tomo/Picking_tutorial/tutorial-picking.rst

 Preliminary steps
 =================

-If you are new to Scipion, we strongly suggest that you follow this `Scipion tutorial <https://scipion-em.github.io/docs/docs/user/scipion-gui.html#scipion-gui>`_ to learn how to navigate and work with the interface of Scipion.
+If you are new to Scipion, we strongly suggest that you follow this :ref:`Scipion tutorial <scipion-gui>` to learn how to navigate and work with the interface of Scipion.
 In the previous tutorial, you will find how to look for and create new protocols, together with some examples of SPA workflows.

 Directional picking tutorial
 ============================